-At the recent SaaStr Summit: Bridging the Gap, Stewart Butterfield, CEO of Slack, shared a funny story.
+At our first big digital event, SaaStr Summit: Bridging the Gap, Stewart Butterfield, CEO of Slack, shared a funny story.
 He said with work-from-home, he was able to talk to a lot more customers.
 A lot more.
 And that he was Zooming with a smaller enterprise customer they’d just closed, who told him “She was worried about Slack.”

 “Why are you worried about the company?”
 Stewart asked.